neutrinojs/neutrino/docs/usage.md

 ## Linting with ESLint

 ESLint's CLI tool can lint your project in addition to development-time hints when used with `@neutrinojs/eslint` or its dependent presets.
-You should have `eslint` installed to run this build.
+You should have `eslint` installed in order to run the ESLint CLI tool.
 Check the documentation of your linting preset for details on the recommended installation instructions to lint your project.

 Example usage: